NambiarAnand/ME207-PIE-Assignment/README.md

 # Job Scheduling Simulator

-A Node.js and React-based web application that simulates job scheduling on a single machine with various scheduling algorithms.
+A *Node.js* and *React*-based web application that simulates job scheduling on a single machine with various scheduling algorithms.
 This project helps users understand different scheduling strategies and experiment with custom conditions for job processing times and due dates.

 ## Features

 ### Supported Scheduling Algorithms
-- **FCFS** (First-Come-First-Serve): Jobs are processed in the order they arrive.
+- **FCFS** (*First-Come-First-Serve*): Jobs are processed in the order they arrive.
-- **SPT** (Shortest Processing Time): Jobs with the shortest processing times are prioritized.
+- **SPT** (*Shortest Processing Time*): Jobs with the shortest processing times are prioritized.
-- **LPT** (Longest Processing Time): Jobs with the longest processing times are prioritized.
+- **LPT** (*Longest Processing Time*): Jobs with the longest processing times are prioritized.
-- **SST** (Shortest Slack Time): Jobs with the smallest slack (time until due date minus processing time) are prioritized.
+- **SST** (*Shortest Slack Time*): Jobs with the smallest slack (time until due date minus processing time) are prioritized.
-- **SCR** (Slack per Remaining Operations): A variant of SST focusing on remaining operations.
+- **SCR** (*Slack per Remaining Operations*): A variant of SST focusing on remaining operations.
 - **User-Specific**: Allows users to define a custom job order.

 ### Processing Time Conditions